Questions regarding posting of grades should be directed to the Registrar’s Office (x2472).

 Specific dates are posted in Key dates and Deadlines distributed each semester to faculty and students.
 They are also available on the Registrar’s web page.

-Extension of the deadline beyond the college designated one should not be necessary.
+Extension of the deadline beyond the designated one should not be necessary.
 However, under extreme circumstances, a student may submit a Petition for Extension of Incomplete form.
 The petition must state reasons for the request, and contain documentation supporting the request.
 The student submits the petition to the course instructor and advisor for signature indicating support of the request.
 The petition is then submitted to the division dean for final approval.
 The approved forms are submitted to the Registrar for recording.

 The Registrar will send notification of outstanding incompletes to students and their instructors, indicating specific deadlines and any approved extension dates.

-Any incomplete grades not resolved by the college deadline via incomplete extension form or grade change form will be converted to failing grades.
+Any incomplete grades not resolved by the designated deadline via incomplete extension form or grade change form will be converted to failing grades.
 These failing grades will not be changed back to incomplete grades, so both faculty and students must be attentive to these deadlines.